Chapter 4.2 Monster Threats and Management

 When a threat is not impending, and is in a cooldown state.
 Players can burn tinder in constructions/altars to increase their time of peace.
 Some constructions will allow players to skip threat cycles if they meet a criteria to appease the monsters that are threatening them.

-Where Summoning Circles Appear
+Where Summoning Circles Appear (Last corrected on 11/22/25)

-Mobile Summoning
+Mobile Summoning (Last corrected on 11/22/25)

-Fleeing a Threat
+Fleeing a Threat (Last corrected on 11/22/25)

-If the monster is already summoned, and the target flees somewhere like a land claim, the monster will not attack the land claim, and will wait some time for them to leave.
-Unclaimed land will be seen as obstacles.
+If the monster is already summoned, and the target flees somewhere like another player's land claim, the monster will not attack the land claim, and will wait some time for them to leave.
+Claimed land will be seen as obstacles.
 After some time the monster is blocked from engaging with the target, it will be considered undefeated, and will leave to create a nest.
 They are linked to that claim and will try again later, and that player/claim will not summon another one until the current one is defeated.

 Building a Summoning Circle